Last updated February 28th, 2022.

-MCL Land is a bit smaller and less internationalized than some of its competitors.
-Yet its major presence in Singapore’s residential development market speaks for itself.
+MCL Land is a bit smaller and less internationalized than some of its competing property developers in Singapore.
+Yet its major presence in the city state’s residential development market speaks for itself.

 The group has more than 20 residential developments in Singapore, and it has beat out much larger companies in bidding wars over land.
 Its most notable developments include Hallmark Residences, Estuary, and the Palms @ Sixth Avenue.